ktafakkori/feloopy/docs/concepts/variables.md

 | `cevar`  | $[[0, \infty),[0, \infty)]$                                 |
 | `crvar`  | $(-\infty, \infty)$                                         |

-(N.B.: The range is defined for each index at each dimension for each collection member.)
+(Note: The range is defined for each index at each dimension for each collection member.)

 Here's an example showcasing the definition of multi-dimensional collection variables: